Clubmd24/garage/README.md

 ## Setup

+### Prerequisites

+- A MySQL server that the application can connect to.
+The examples below use a local Docker container but any reachable instance will work.
+- AWS credentials for an existing S3 bucket so uploaded files can be stored.

 1. Copy `.env.example` to `.env.local` and fill in secrets.
 The required variables are `DATABASE_URL` and `JWT_SECRET`.
 2. Configure AWS S3 to enable uploading logos and other files.
 Add the following environment variables from `.env.example`:
    - `S3_BUCKET`